xcp-ng/xcp-ng-org/docs/develprocess.md

 * `boot/`: stage 1 of the installer: initial boot then loads the second stage
 * `EFI/`: used to boot on UEFI
 * `install.img`: stage 2 of the installer.
-This file actually contains a complete linux filesystem.
+This file actually contains a complete Linux filesystem.
 In that filesystem, the installer comes from the `host-installer` RPM package.
 More about that below.
 * `Packages/`: all the RPMs that will be installed on the system
-* `repodata/`: yum medata about the RPMs
+* `repodata/`: yum metadata about the RPMs
-* `.treeinfo`: often forgotten when one copies the contents of the ISO for network installation, this hidden file contains necesseray metadata about XCP-ng and its version
+* `.treeinfo`: often forgotten when one copies the contents of the ISO for network installation, this hidden file contains necessary metadata about XCP-ng and its version

 ### Modify the installer itself

 The steps to modify the installer are:
 * (extract the ISO image, see above)
 * extract install.img
-* modify the files it contains (a whole linux filesystem)
+* modify the files it contains (a whole Linux filesystem)
 * rebuild install.img
 * (rebuild the ISO image, see below)